Breast Augmentation Scotland

 What is the normal procedure?

 You will meet your consultant in the clinic.
 You will discuss your goals, expectations and any fears you may have.
-The surgeon will examine you, checking for any abnormality, and together you will decide the best size of implants to place and type of implants to use.
-You will have the opportunity to use a trial sizer to see what your new bust size will look like in a sports bra.
+The surgeon will examine you, checking the dimensions and appearance of the breasts, and undertaking a breast health check for any lumps or other abnormalities.
+Together you will decide the best size of implants to place and type of implants to use.
+You will have the opportunity to use trial sizers to see what your new bust size will look like in a sports bra.
+You can take photos and check the appearance in the mirror to get a close idea of the new size.

 As well as your appointment to have the dressings removed at 10-14 days you will receive a follow-up appointment at 6 months to check you are happy with everything.
 You will be able to speak to your surgeon or arrange another appointment at any time prior to your 6 month review, without any charge.